learn-co-curriculum/curriculum-guide-for-contractors/lab-template.md

 The title comes first.
 It should be the name of the repository.

 ### `##` Objectives
-Objectives Should immediately follow the title of the lab.
+Objectives should immediately follow the title of the lab.
 Students should be able to readily find and define the skills they should be expected to practice or learn by completing the lab.

 ### `##` Introduction
 The introduction should discuss the premise, or scenario of the lab.
 It should set the stage for the work the students will be doing.

 ### `##` Instructions
 Instructions should be a numbered list of steps to take when solving the lab.
-This section can include a leading paragraph if it's content does not fit into the numerical order (i.e. "After forking and cloning this lab, open the `*.xcworkspace` file.").
+This section can include a leading paragraph if its content does not fit into the numerical order (i.e., "After forking and cloning this lab, open the `*.xcworkspace` file.").

 Instructions should be be specific.
 Students shouldn't have to make assumptions about what to do based on the instructions, they should immediately know.